-The Group and Company rents one of its offices under a lease expiring in 2028, with a break clause in 2023.
+The Group and Company rents one of its offices under a lease with a sub-tenant in occupation on one floor.
+During the year, the Group did not take advantage of a lease break and the lease now expires in March 2028.
 The current annual rent of £215,000 was fixed, by independent valuation, at the last rent review in 2008.
 J C Rigg, a Director, has notified the Board that he has a 50% beneficial interest in this contract.
-The balance owed at the year-end was £nil (2021: £nil).
+The balance owed at the year-end was £nil (2022: £nil).
 There is no ultimate controlling party.